Scheie's Retina Service offers the most advanced treatments for diabetic retinopathy, many of which have been developed or evaluated at Penn Medicine.

 What is Diabetic Retinopathy?

 Over time, diabetes can damage small blood vessels throughout the body.
-This blood vessel damage can cause foot ulcers, nerve numbness and kidney failure.
+This damage can cause foot ulcers, nerve numbness and kidney failure.
 In the eye, it can cause retinal damage, known as diabetic retinal disease, or diabetic retinopathy.

 Causes of Diabetic Retinopathy